kojamad28/postgres-fastapi-jupyter/README.md

-# Basic Postgres Jupyter
+# Postgres FastAPI Jupyter

-This repository provides a basic python environment connected with PostgreSQL database using Jupyterlab.
+This repository provides a FastAPI template connected with PostgreSQL database using Jupyterlab.